qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   Hacking & slashing
   ==================

-  The 'descramble' letters layer is basically a Qwerty layout, because that becomes Dvorak after computer side remapping.
-However it is not the best Qwerty layout, because the symbols on the `_DDN` layer are not optimal for direct Qwerty use.
-With some minor tweaks there, you could use it as a good Qwerty layout for a pretty full featured dual layout board.
+  How I would go about some changes people might need ...

-  For basic adaptation of this map to get the right characters for you, you could have a look at layers `_RAR`, `_ACC`, and `_DRA`, and then see what layers to set for the 2nd and 8th keys on the bottom row.
+  For basic adaptation of this map to get the right characters for you, you could have a look at layers `_RAR`, `_ACC`, and `_DRA`, and then see what layers to set for the 2nd, 3rd or 6th, 8th key on the bottom row.

-  If you do and it works I could add a link to your map here if you like.
+       Qwerty, other languages ?

+  The 'descramble' letters layer is basically a Qwerty layout, but it is not the best for that.
+With some minor tweaks it would be better, sacrificing the ability to type on a computer already set to Dvorak.
+  Another fun use of the second layout is a completely different language like Arabic or Chinese; or the other way around so that the default is the other language.

+       Device Space

   There is not much room left on the device (which is perfect, isn't it):
      (...)
      Checking file size of thevankeyboards_minivan_josjoha.hex               [WARNINGS]
-     * The firmware size is approaching the maximum - 28040/28672 (97%, 632 bytes free)
+     * The firmware size is approaching the maximum - 28332/28672 (98%, 340 bytes free)

+       Other formfactor keyboards ?

+  To use this layout on a keyboard with more keys on the bottom row (like the Planck) it seems you would need to add some keys to the first row in each of the 12 layers.
+An interesting use of more keys could be: assign a key to each of the layer-tap key thus avoiding the slight hold delay with a mouse; add layer-hold keys to `_RAR` and `_REV`; more navigation on the base layer; some accented or Unicode that you use the most, etc.

+  Keyboards with fewer keys: the `_REV` layer would be the first to repurpose I guess.
+One of the `_NSY` layer hold keys to it, to accomodate the lost characters, or use another layer hold key.

   Personal remarks
   ================

-  Yay!

-  This map has been tweaked quite a bit by experience, for getting rid of irritating delays with tap-layer '-' plus right-control in the early version of it for example.
-Personally I find it an intuitive map, because what can be the same on layers is the same, like Control or Backspace (not always true though).
+  It seems to be an intuitive and effective map.
+What can be the same on layers is the same, like Control or Backspace (not always true though).
 It is so much better for using vim to not deal with dead-keys issues (how do you press _Control-^_ or access a _register_ or _mark_ with dead-keys getting in the way ?).

   Since the accented characters are logically arranged, they are easy to find.
-It is fun to have the expanded character set on `_DRA`, to be able to do super- and subscript, unusual brace styles, and for typing the all important: 〇.
-All in all a ton better than any other keyboard I have used, thanks to the awesomeness of QMK and the Minivan.
+It is fun to have the expanded character set on `_DRA`, to be able to do super-² and subscript₍₂₎, 「unusual brace styles」, and for typing the all important 〇… It is nice to be able to plug and play on any computer, including a laptop set to Dvorak already.

-  👍🙂
+  Feel free to let me know if you like it, and _not_ let me know if you _don't_ like it ;-P.

+  Thanks to the awesomeness of **QMK and the Minivan**.  👍🙂

+  JB